alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-31-no-obedience-in-matters-involving-disobedience-to-allah.md

 ---
+group1: true
+hijri: Muharram 12, 1442 AH
+lang: en
 layout: post
-title: "No obedience in matters involving disobedience to Allah"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 3552 Question 8"
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 3552 Question 8
-hijri: "Muharram 12, 1442 AH"
-category: [rulership]
+summary: A believer should abandon such sins, and follow the Book of Allah and the Sunnah of His Messenger (peace be upon him).
+This is an established fact.
+They should neither obey the ruler nor anyone else in what leads to the disobedience of Allah (Glorified and Exalted be He).
-tags: [alifta]
+tags:
-lang: en
+- alifta
+title: No obedience in matters involving disobedience to Allah
 translation: false
-summary: "A believer should abandon such sins, and follow the Book of Allah and the Sunnah of His Messenger (peace be upon him).
-This is an established fact.
-They should neither obey the ruler nor anyone else in what leads to the disobedience of Allah (Glorified and Exalted be He)."
-group1: true
 ---

 ### Question: